acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

                 and Uncertainty
 ```

-> **BEGINNER'S NOTE:** This is like getting opinions from different doctors who were trained at different medical schools.
+> **🟢 Beginner Tip:** This is like getting opinions from different doctors who were trained at different medical schools.
 When they agree, you have high confidence; when they disagree, you know there's uncertainty.

 #### 15.7.2 Calculation